Marketing

 To reflect this, we’ve restructured the Marketing Mix into six chapters, beginning with a new one: Decision.
 This chapter anchors the entire process by putting business needs and strategic choices—the “why”—at the heart of marketing.
 In today’s environment, marketing is increasingly about helping teams coordinate and make decisions that move the business forward.

-Making effective marketing decisions, selecting the right tools, and ensuring efficiency requires specific techniques introduced here.
+Making effective marketing decisions, selecting the right tools and methods, and ensuring efficiency requires specific techniques introduced here.
 These techniques apply broadly and extend beyond traditional marketing functions.
 They are organized into three key areas:

 • Engagement – Encompassing communication, team building, and management.